runsy/elez/README.md

 Electrum is a mod for Minetest of monetary economics.

 The official currency is the "Electrum", which is an alloy of gold, silver and copper in different proportions.
+The electrum symbol is: ê.

 ## Commands